 Most people know the famed Gunks as one of North America’s premier climbing destinations, located just outside of New Paltz, NY.
-The distinctive white cliffs draw you in with a strange allure and you can climb them anytime between April and November (not counting bonus winter days, of course).
+The distinctive white cliffs draw you in with an allure and you can climb there anytime between April and November (not counting bonus winter days, of course).

 To me, it’s more than a crag.
 It’s home.

 I used to climb almost exclusively at the Gunks in my first few years of climbing.
 I learned the basic things that most climbers will pick up in the beginning—the importance of good anchor building, how to swap leads efficiently, rope management.
-There, I learned how to lead belay, place gear, take leader falls, and route find.
+There, I learned how to lead belay, place gear, take leader falls, and so much more.
 But the Gunks didn’t teach me any of those things.

-I learned these things in the West Trapps parking lot, long after dark had settled in while opening beers with nut tools and sitting on hoods of cars.
-These lessons happened at the very top of those ridges, watching sunsets in the arms of loved ones or picking as many blueberries as we could possibly fit into our dirty, blistered hands; at hanging belays, shivering in the cold, waiting patiently for my turn to climb; beneath infinite star-filled skies as I wearily bedded down for the night.
+But most importantly, I learned a few lessons in love and humility.
+These lessons happened at the top of those ridges, picking as many blueberries as we could possibly fit into our dirty, blistered hands; at hanging belays, shivering in the cold, waiting patiently for my turn to climb; beneath infinite star-filled skies as I wearily bedded down for the night.

-The carriage road that so many have traveled down had quickly become a familiar friend of mine, too.
-When I’m stretching my legs down its gravel and dirt, my four legged best friend trotting happily by my side, it’s hard to feel anything but grateful for everything the Gunks has given me: a spiritual home, a teacher and an undeniable lifetime of joy.
+The carriage road that so many have traveled down has a familiar pace to it.
+When I’m stretching my legs down its gravel, my four-legged friend trotting happily by my side, it’s hard to feel anything but grateful for everything the Gunks has given me: a spiritual home, a teacher and an undeniable lifetime of joy.

 Cover photograph by Sam Cervantes.